-Berkeley YMCA Shotokan Karate was founded in 1995 by Marty, Mike and Amor under the guidance of the late godan, Daniel Chemla. and continues to be led by Alex Gitelman, a second degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.
+This dojo has started as The Berkeley YMCA Shotokan Karate and was founded in the 1990s by Martin Cullenward, Michael Merlander, and Amor Adams under the guidance of the late godan, Daniel Chemla.
+Our dojo is currently lead by Spergon Hunt and Alex Gitelman, both third degree black belt students of Tsutomu Ohshima, founder of Shotokan Karate of America.

-Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct instructor, Gichin Funakoshi, founder of Shotokan Karate.
+Our members enjoy a direct link to the ancient Japanese masters of martial arts through Mr. Ohshima who is a direct student of Gichin Funakoshi, the founder of Shotokan Karate.

-We strive to strengthen body, mind and spirit, perfect character, and faithfully transmit the art to future generations.
+We strive to strengthen our body, mind, and spirit through our practice and to faithfully transmit the art to future generations.

 Joining is easy – just visit any of our practices!
 There is no charge to observe or to practice with us once or twice.
-After that, if you decide to stay, you must join Shotokan Karate of America ($75 for the remainder of the year).
+After that, if you decide to stay, you must join Shotokan Karate of America ($100 for the remainder of the year) as well as a monthly dojo fee.
 As a member of SKA you will be able to attend any SKA regional, national, and international event open to your rank, and you’ll be able to test for rank twice per year at no charge.
-Black belt testing is also free, but by invitation only.
+Black belt testing is also free, but by invitation only. [/one-third]

 To win one hundred victories in one hundred battles is not the highest skill.
 To subdue the enemy without fighting is the highest skill.” – Master Gichin Funakoshi